A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: DYNAMICAL SYSTEM ANALYSIS FOR

 \item Taking into consideration all of the above requirements, the physical phase space of fixed points of the dynamical equation \eqref{eq:dx2_c} is given in Table \ref{psp_c1} for different choices of $\beta$ and $n$.

-\end{itemize} The physically allowed range for the dynamical variable $\Omega$ is shown in the $n$-$\Omega$ plane in Fig.\ref{fig:phys_reg_plot_c1} below.
+\end{itemize} The physically allowed range for the dynamical variable $\Omega$ is shown in the $n$-$\Omega$ plane in Figs.\ref{fig:phys_reg_plot_c1} and \ref{fig:phys_reg_plot_c12} below.
 Evolution of cosmological parameters along a cosmologically relevant trajectory is shown in Fig.\ref{fig:qcon1}.